webdood/VIV.AI/README.md

 ## Motivation

-I thought I'd have some fun and come up with a way to see "Photos Near Me" triggered by a big button on the page One of the most inspiring apps that I use all the time is "GasBuddy".
+I thought I'd have some fun and come up with a way to see "Photos Near Me" triggered by a big button on the page.

+One of the most inspiring apps that I use all the time is "GasBuddy".
 It has a single button on the page "Find Gas Near Me" and is beautiful in its simplicity.
 I also thought I'd have some fun playing with Electron to build a cross-platform chromeless web app.